Chapter 4 Select Destinations The Middle East & North Africa

 In most large international tourist hotels, the tap water is heavily chlorinated and generally safe to drink but unpalatable.
 Tap water is not safe to drink in other locations.
 Eating thoroughly cooked meat and vegetables in tourist hotels, on Nile River cruise ships, and in tourist restaurants is generally safe.
 Eating raw or undercooked ground meat or shellfish should be avoided.
 As in many developing countries, the safety of uncooked vegetables and salads may be in question.
 The risk of diarrhea in Egypt is high.
 Travelers to Egypt should be provided with an antibiotic for empiric self-treatment of diarrhea.

 Schistosoma mansoni and S. haematobium are endemic in Egypt.
 Travelers to Egypt should avoid wading, swimming, or other contact with freshwater, including the Nile River and irrigation canals.
-Swimming in saline pools of desert oases, chlorinated swimming pools, and the Mediterranean Sea or Red Sea is virtually always safe.
+Swimming in saline pools of desert oases, chlorinated swimming pools, the Mediterranean Sea, or Red Sea does not pose a risk for acquiring schistosomiasis.

 As in most other developing countries, rabies is endemic throughout Egypt.
-For most travelers on a packaged tour, the risk will be minimal.
-However, travelers should be aware that there are large numbers of stray dogs and cats in urban areas.
-Modern hospitals and travel clinics cater to the large expatriate communities in Cairo and Alexandria.
-Rabies vaccine is readily available for preexposure and postexposure, and human rabies immunoglobulin (HRIG) is also available.
+For most travelers on a package tour, the risk will be minimal.
+However, travelers should be aware that there are large numbers of stray dogs and cats in urban and tourist areas and should be advised to avoid contact with domestic or wild mammals.
+Rabies vaccine is readily available for preexposure and postexposure prophylaxis, and human rabies immune globulin (HRIG) is also available.
 Both rabies vaccine and HRIG are produced locally, but it is also possible to find imported rabies vaccine and HRIG (manufactured in the United States or Europe).

 Sandstorms occur sporadically in the desert.
 Desert sand, dust, and smog can cause eye irritation and exacerbate asthma or other lung disorders.
 Travelers who wear contact lenses should make sure that they are carrying glasses and all their contact lens care supplies.

 Generally, the Nile is a slow, smooth river.
 However, a variety of boats are employed for Nile cruises, and traffic on the Nile can be heavy.
 The combination of diesel fuel, heat, and motion can cause distress for travelers.
 Most travelers do not consider the possibility of motion sickness on a river, so they are unprepared.
-Medical services vary greatly aboard.
+Onboard medical services vary greatly.
 Travelers who know that they are sensitive to motion should carry anti–motion sickness medication.

 Even without the risk of malaria, mosquitoes and other biting insects can be problematic for travelers to Egypt, particularly in the summer months.
-Avoiding insect bites can minimize the risk of West Nile virus infection and dengue fever.
+Avoiding insect bites can minimize the risk of West Nile virus infection and dengue.